Stack in C: Concept, Operations, and Code Implementation

 7. What is the difference between stack overflow and stack underflow in C?

-A. Stack overflow occurs when trying to push to a full stack, while stack underflow occurs when trying to pop from an empty stack.
+Stack overflow occurs when attempting to push an element onto a full stack, exceeding its capacity.
+Stack underflow happens when trying to pop an element from an empty stack.
+Both conditions can cause errors, and it’s important to implement proper checks to prevent memory corruption or crashes.

 8. What are the limitations of using an array to implement a stack in C?